aka: Harem Show

 - Midori Days also has harem elements.
 Seiji has horrible luck with girls until Midori shows up, at which point everyone seems to be after him (in the manga, this includes a guy).

-- Athrun Zala from the series Gundam Seed Destiny has this.
+- Athrun Zala from Mobile Suit Gundam SEED Destiny has this.
 At its height, there are no less than four lovely young ladies vying for his attention in the series.
-Much wank has followed
+Much wank has followed.

 - Most of the Neon Genesis Evangelion manga out there are high school romantic comedies with Asuka, Rei, and Kaworu lusting after Shinji.